littlegrasscao/C-programming/connect4/README.txt

 2. When it is AI's turn, pick the maximum score among all the possible positions and make a move for AI on that position.
 3. When it is opponent's turn, pick the minimum score among all the possible positions and make a move for opponent on that position.

-The recurssion steps as soon as there is a winner, so it is not necessary to fill the board every time.
+The recurssion stops as soon as there is a winner, so it is not necessary to fill the board every time.